Mazzudio/LineBcc/README.md

 # LineBcc
-Line bot for send and backup image to member using google drive as storage.
+LINE Bot for send and backup image to member using google drive as storage.